nikitavoloboev/data/looking-back/2018/2018-february.md

 ![](https://i.imgur.com/GMa59IK.png)

 ![](https://i.imgur.com/xd6zjTV.png)
-> The actual short article
+> My first super short article

 Since then I genuinely try to live by that motto of trying to express myself, who I am and what I want to see or create.
 It's a really liberating thought and outlook on life that no matter what you do, there is no one that can judge you for being **you**.
 I am still trying to integrate this idea more into my life.
 It's crazy to think what would happen if I didn't actually sit down and write that article that day.
 I wouldn't have started a blog then and probably wouldn't have started it in a long time since then either.
 I wouldn't have created this wiki as result as it came as a somewhat of direct evolution of my blog and the things I have learned about Open Source and development.
 Will see how my workflow changes in time, I am curious to see what I will learn next and if I will regret having this wiki and these public journal logs.
 Although I doubt that.